Why Do ATV and Motocross Helmets Have Visors (Peak)?

 The peak is essential if you don’t get the holeshot through the first corner, as you will need it to protect your face and goggles from the roost thrown up by the rider or riders in front of you.

-Roost is a common nickname for the sand, dirt rocks, or mud thrown up by the rider’s rear wheel in front of you.
-The spray of dirt resembles the shape of a rooster tail, hence the name.
+Roost is a common nickname for the sand, dirt, rocks, or mud thrown up by the rider’s rear wheel in front of you.
+The spray of dirt resembles the shape of a rooster’s tail, hence the name.

 As you get out of the corner and the rider in front of you hammers the throttle, all you have to do is tilt your head slightly forward and let the peak do its job.

-It will protect your face from dangerous flying rocks as well as help keep your goggles clean.
-Without the peak, your googles would get stuffed with mud in no time.
+It will protect your face from dangerous flying rocks and help keep your goggles clean.
+Without the peak, your goggles would get stuffed with mud quickly.

 It’s essential to have proper face protection when you plow your way through thick brush and branches in the woods.